Dima Al Kasti

-Dima Hani Al Kasti (ديما هاني الكاستي; born 13 December 2001) is a Lebanese footballer who plays as a left-back or left winger for Saudi Arabian club Al Hilal and the Lebanon national team.
+Dima Hani Al Kasti (ديما هاني الكاستي; born 13 December 2001) is a Lebanese footballer who plays as a left-back or left winger for Jordanian club Orthodox, on loan from Lebanese club No Limits, and the Lebanon national team.

 Club career

 Al Kasti joined Safa in 2019; she scored four goals and made six assists in 14 games in the 2019–20 season.
 On 5 September 2022, Al Kasti moved to reigning champions SAS.
 Only one month later, she moved to Al Hilal ahead of the 2022–23 Saudi Women's Premier League.

+On 15 August 2025, Al Kasti was loaned out by No Limits to Jordanian club Orthodox.

 International career

 On 30 August 2021, Al Kasti scored a brace for Lebanon in a 5–1 win against Sudan in the 2021 Arab Women's Cup.
 She was called up to represent Lebanon at the 2022 WAFF Women's Championship, helping her side finish runners-up.
+She was called up to the 2024 WAFF Women's Championship.